 In August 1993, the Millhanger was listed for sale by Keats Estate Agents.
 It was described as “a pretty detached period property believed to date from the 16th century [with] grounds of approximately one acre.”
 It was listed for £260,000.
 A beamed cottage with Victorian additions “plus an extension which was built by the present owner.”
 On the ground floor: a sitting/dining room, drawing room, kitchen/breakfast room, rear lobby, a bedroom and shower room; two fireplaces.
 The first floor: four bedrooms and one bathroom.

 The cottage sold again in August 2019 for £935,000.
-I wrote a letter to the new owners (name not known) but have not heard from them.
+The new owners have been in touch recently and sent this charming photograph.